• Home

 “Promoting from within allows Walmart to control labor costs while retaining workers who already have institutional knowledge of store operations and customers,” Simon said.
 “Paying for certification is often cheaper than competing for outside hires.”

-And to Simon’s point about elevating workers instead of making outside hires, Christina Muller, a licensed clinical social worker and founder of Mind Your Workplace, also told Fortune Walmart’s move is savvy from a culture prospective.
+And to Simon’s point about elevating workers instead of making outside hires, Christina Muller, a licensed clinical social worker and founder of Mind Your Workplace, also told Fortune Walmart’s move is savvy from a culture perspective.

-“Promotions across the board and wage increases send a powerful psychological signal: you matter,” Muller said.
-“Decades of workplace research show that with actions like these engagement rises, turnover drops, and productivity improves.
+“Promotions across the board and wage increases send a powerful psychological signal: You matter,” Muller said.
+“Decades of workplace research show that with actions like these, engagement rises, turnover drops, and productivity improves.
 The demands of pharmacy work are already high, and this kind of investment acts as a shock absorber in a taxed system.”

 Walmart’s senior vice president of pharmacy, Kevin Host, said it’s also a gesture to recognize their hard work.